 - a.
 The Heads of departments are overall responsible for the operational day-to-day health and safety of their department.
 They are responsible for ensuring that specific, approved departmental policies and procedures are implemented and appropriate training is provided to employees. - a.
 Employees are responsible for their own health and safety at the workplace, and have a duty to develop, foster and maintain safe systems of work, and to report potential hazards, incidents, accidents, and mental health concerns.
-Issues which they consider may cause harm or injury to themselves, their colleagues, students, visitors and contractors should be brought immediately to the attention of their line manager. - b.
-All new employees are required to complete the relevant online Health and Safety training modules during their probationary period and to send confirmation that this has been completed to the Human Resources Department. - c.
+Issues which they consider may cause harm or injury to themselves, their colleagues, students, visitors, and contractors should be brought immediately to the attention of their line manager. - b.
+All new employees are required to complete the relevant online Health & Safety Mandatory Training during their probationary period and to send confirmation that this has been completed to the Human Resources Department. - c.
 Line Managers should bring to the attention of the University's Estates and Facilities Committee issues of concern which cannot either be dealt by the department, or by Estates and Facilities and/or IT.
-If the matter cannot be resolved by the Estates and Facilities Committee in can be taken to the Operations Committee and then to the University Board.
+If the matter cannot be resolved by the Estates and Facilities Committee it can be taken to the Operations Committee and then to the University Board. - d.
+The Human Resources Department will monitor completion of required mandatory training modules and issue reminders to employees and their managers.
+Completion rates are reported quarterly to the Operations Committee. - e.
+Students are expected to act in a manner that does not endanger their own health and safety or that of others.
+They must follow University health and safety procedures, report hazards, and cooperate during evacuations and drills.
+Breaches may be addressed under the Student Code of Conduct.